-Edenhouse Solutions Limited and EdenOne Solutions Limited (jointly and severally referred to as ‘we’, ‘us’ and ‘our’) collects, uses and is responsible for certain personal information about you.
-When we do so we are regulated under the data protection and privacy laws which apply across the European Union (including those in the United Kingdom), and we are responsible as a ‘Controller’ of that personal information for the purposes of those laws.
+Edenhouse Solutions Limited (‘we’, ‘us’) collect, use and is responsible for certain personal information about you.
+When we do so we are regulated under the data protection and privacy laws which apply across the European Union (including those in the United Kingdom), and we are responsible as a ‘Controller’ of that personal information for the purposes of those laws

 We collect, store and use the following personal information when you provide it to us:

 Information collected from other sources:

 Occasionally we receive personal information from third party sources, which vary from time to time, but generally include:

 4. How We Use Your Personal Information